``` ```html id="sailung2" ``` ```html id="sailung3" ``` ```html id="sailung4" ``` ```html id="sailung5"

 • Low Altitude, High Impact

 This low-altitude trek with mountain views never goes beyond 3,200 meters, which means less risk of altitude sickness.
-The trek is highly recommended for beginners, children, or older travelers and any trekkers travelling to higher altitude.
+The trek is highly recommended for beginners, children, elderly travelers, and any trekkers travelling to higher altitudes.

 • Ideal for Families and Cultural Explorers